Overview

 Tuition and Fees

-Graduate Program & Technology Fee: $50 per block
+Graduate Program & Technology Fee: $50 per 10-week block

 Graduation Requirements